UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 So far, we have accumulated many different skills to wrangle our data.
 One type of transformation that you may use often is replacing values within a column depending on a certain condition.
-Let’s start with a goal for a smaller version of our cereal dataset.
+Let’s bring in a smaller version of our cereal dataset.

 ``` python
 df = pd.read_csv('cereal.csv',